 Holiday Addiction Relapse Statistics

 More anecdotal evidence comes from the rooms of Alcoholics Anonymous during the holiday season.
 Beginning around Halloween, meetings will often get sparser and sparser, as participants stop showing up and start to relapse.
-While it is difficult to get a statistical breakdown of this occurrence, it is obvious to see to anyone who has been sober and attending meetings for a period of time.
-Usually, a little after the New Years, the rooms will begin filling up again, with many new members but also individuals who are coming back from a relapse that took place over the holidays.
+Additionally, individuals who were in some form of drug addiction treatment might return home after a brief stay in rehab and start using drugs again.
+While it is difficult to get a statistical breakdown of these relapse rates, it is obvious to anyone who has been sober and attending meetings for a period of time.
+Usually, a little after the New Year, the rooms will begin filling up again, with many new members but also individuals who are coming back from a relapse that took place over the holidays.
 Why does this happen though?

 Holiday Festivities

 There are a few different reasons for the phenomenon and the way that it affects alcoholics and addicts in recovery.
-One challenging part of the year for many in recovery is the prevalence of alcohol centered festivities and parties.
-It is quite common and definitely socially acceptable for workplaces to throw alcohol fueled holiday parties, where many employees will participate.
-For someone who is newer in recovery, this can be an uncomfortable experience.
-Wanting to fit in and feel a part of is a common theme for many alcoholics, especially when they are new to recovery and just beginning to make the internal changes that are necessary in order to stay sober.
+One challenging part of the year for many in recovery is the prevalence of alcohol-centered festivities and parties.
+It is quite common and definitely socially acceptable for workplaces to throw alcohol-fueled holiday parties, where many employees will participate.
+For someone who is newer in addiction recovery, this can be an uncomfortable experience.
+Wanting to fit in and feel a part of is a common theme for many alcoholics, especially when they are new to the recovery process and just beginning to make the internal changes that are necessary in order to stay sober.
 This kind of social pressure can easily lead to relapse when someone is not spiritually equipped to deal with it.

 Family Stresses